 Nobody's Loyal in Aisle Five Anymore

-Post Malone and Megan Trainor canceled their summer concert tours, and Boomers industry people are saying that live music is dead.
-One thoughtful dude by the name of @munchy_mark took this opportunity to explain to Boomers that the reason live music is hurting isn't due to a lack of interest in concerts.
+One thoughtful dude by the name of @munchy_monk took this opportunity to explain that the reason live music is hurting is not due to a lack of interest in concerts.

-It's because Gen Z has no f******g money.
+It's because people have no f******g money.

 Whether you're the CMO of Red Bull or launching your own artisanal organic hemp-derived cheese puffs brand, what's happening there right now is worth paying attention to, and has an implication for your brand.